jose-elias-alvarez/null-ls.nvim/README.md

 The definitive source for information about null-ls is its [documentation](doc/MAIN.md), which contains information about how null-ls works, how to set it up, and how to create sources.

+## Contributing

+Contributions to add new features and built-ins for any language are always welcome.
+See [CONTRIBUTING](doc/CONTRIBUTING.md) for guidelines.

 ## Examples